Witch-king of Angmar: Fictional history

 The Witch-king first appears in the Second Age of Middle-earth.
 The Dark Lord Sauron gave Rings of Power to powerful Men, including kings of countries in Middle-earth.
 These confer magical power, but also enslave their wearers to the owner of the One Ring, Sauron himself.

 The Lord of the Nazgûl appears as the Witch-king of Angmar during the Third Age and is instrumental in the destruction of the Northern kingdom of Arnor.
 In his notes for translators, Tolkien suggested that the Witch-king of Angmar, ruler of a Northern kingdom with its capital at Carn Dûm, was of Númenórean origin.
 Nothing is heard of him when Sauron is overthrown by the Last Alliance of Elves and Men late in the Second Age, but his survival is assured by the power of the One Ring.

 Over a thousand years later in the Third Age, the Lord of the Nazgûl leads Sauron's forces against the successor kingdoms of Arnor: Rhudaur, Cardolan, and Arthedain.
-He destroys all of these, but is eventually defeated by the Elf-lord Glorfindel, who puts him to flight, and makes the prophecy that "not by the hand of Man will he fall".
+He destroys all of these, but is eventually defeated by the Elf-lord Glorfindel, who puts him to flight, and speaks the prophecy that "not by the hand of Man will he fall".
 He escapes, and returns to Mordor.
 There, he gathers the other Nazgûl to prepare for Sauron's return.

 Towards the end of the Third Age, Sauron sends the Witch-king, leading the other Nazgûl, to the Shire to find and recover the One Ring.
 He is cloaked and hooded in black; his face cannot be seen; he rides a black horse.
 At Weathertop, the Witch-king stabs Frodo, the bearer of the One Ring, in the shoulder with the Morgul-knife, breaking off a piece of it in the Hobbit's flesh.
 Frodo is able to see that the Witch-king is taller than the other Nazgûl, with "long and gleaming" hair and a crown on his helmet.
-He is swept away by the waters of the river Bruinen and his horse is drowned.
-He returns to Mordor.
-He reappears mounted on a hideous flying beast.
+The Witch-king and the other Nazgûl are swept away by the waters of the river Bruinen.
+Their horses are drowned and they return to Mordor, to return mounted on hideous flying beasts.